WARNING: "1 Billion DOT Tokens" on Ethereum — Forensic Analysis of a Suspicious Transaction

 This is a counterfeit/scam token — NOT an official DOT bridge.

-- An attacker created an ERC-20 token with a name mimicking DOT
+- An attacker deployed an ERC-20 token with a name mimicking DOT

-- Used the name "Polkadot Tok..." to cause confusion
+- The name "Polkadot Tok..." was used deliberately to deceive

-- Minted a large supply and immediately dumped it
+- A large supply was minted and immediately dumped

 - High (90%): This is a scam token, not official DOT